m3da1/currency-converter/README.md

 ## Implementation

 The conversions between currencies are housed in a sqlite db and has been preloaded.

 ![](/db.png?raw=true "Sqlite conversion table")

 To convert between currencies, you provide the source(base) and target(quote) currency codes.
 Application first santiates the input, verify the currencies and retrieves the rate from the database.

 ### Dependency

-Tried to limit the number of dependency for this service.
-Since we are using an sqlite database, I added the following
+I tried to limit the number of dependencies for this service.
+Since I used an sqlite database, I added the following

 * `sqlite driver` used for establish connection to the database and other functionalities
 * `gorm` used as ORM tool to safely abstract database operates through sanitization of parameters